 - Can’t successfully be grown in southern regions of the USA

 While horseradish barely qualifies as a vegetable, it’s still a perennial and makes the list.
-It’s from the mustard family which is why it has that signature mustardy kick to it and is extremely popular amongst sushi lovers and spice fanatics.
+It’s from the mustard family, which is why it has that signature mustardy kick and is extremely popular among sushi lovers and spice fanatics.
 You can also eat the leaves, though the roots are obviously the more popular part of the plant.

 Unlike some of the other perennial vegetables in this list, you want to remove as much of the roots as possible when harvesting because horseradish can quickly invade the rest of your garden.

 - Grows best in zone 3 and prefers an actual winter (so plant can be forced to dormancy)

 - Thrives in full sun but can withstand light shade

 - Grow from plants or cuttings, not seeds